jeanvalentin/dogfooder/README.md

 Live: https://dogfooder.surge.sh/

-See when the dog was last fed.
+See when the dog was last fed or whether the dog needs to be fed.
 When you feed the dog, tap the button and it stores the time in a cookie.
 Do not give cookies to the dog.
+If you made a mistake, unfeed the dog.

 Usage example:
 ![sample_use](sample_use.jpg)